Manin's conjecture for $\mathcal{M}$-points

 Similarly to the constant in \cite[Conjecture 8.3]{CLTT24}, it is not clear whether the sum defining the Tamagawa constant converges, and if it does, whether it converges absolutely.
 In the case that the sum does not converge absolutely, the sum $\sum_{b\in \Br(X^\circ,M^\circ)/\Br K}\hat{\tau}(b)$ should be interpreted as the limit where the limit ranges over all finite subgroups $B$ of $\Br(X^\circ,M^\circ)/\Br K$.

 \begin{remark} Note that the adelic integral $\hat{\tau}(b)$ can alternatively be written as

-where $\ev_b(x)=\sum_{v\in \Omega_K} \inv_v(b(x))$ is the Brauer-Manin pairing of $x$ and $b$.
+where $\ev_b(x)=\sum_{v\in \Omega_K} \inv_v(b(x))$ is the Brauer--Manin pairing of $x$ and $b$.
 For a finite subgroup $B\subset \Br(U)$, we write $U(\mathbf{A}_K)^B$ for the set of adelic points on $U$ which pair trivially with all elements in $B$.
 Using this pairing together with character orthogonality, we can give an alternative description of the Tamagawa constant:

 \end{remark}

 \begin{definition} The constant in Conjecture \ref{conj: generalized Manin conjecture} is defined to be

 \end{definition}